angular/angular/src/lib/autocomplete/autocomplete.md

 ### Simple autocomplete

-Start by adding a regular `matInput` to the page.
-Let's assume you're using the `formControl` directive from the `@angular/forms` module to track the value of the input.
+Start by adding a regular `matInput` to your template.
+Let's assume you're using the `formControl` directive from `ReactiveFormsModule` to track the value of the input.

+> Note: It is possible to use template-driven forms instead, if you prefer.
+We use reactive forms in this example because it makes subscribing to changes in the input's value easy.
+For this example, be sure to import `ReactiveFormsModule` from `@angular/forms` into your `NgModule`.
+If you are unfamiliar with using reactive forms, you can read more about the subject in the [Angular documentation](https://angular.io/guide/reactive-forms).

 *my-comp.html*
 ```html